 Even as the world prioritizes improving the accessibility and quality of education, global dropout rates continue to increase.
 In most developing countries, very few children graduate from secondary school or even finish primary school.
-Sub-Saharan Africa sees 42 percent of its pupils leaving school early, and 33 percent of southern and western Asian students also drop out.
+Sub-Saharan Africa sees 42% of its pupils leaving school early, and 33% of southern and western Asian students also drop out.
 While free universal education for all children is an important goal, the way policies and organizations approach the goal should keep global dropout rates in mind.

 Going to school may even be dangerous for students, resulting in high global dropout rates in developing countries.
 Limited infrastructure forces many students to walk far distances every day.
 If an area is prone to conflict and hostility, walking students are at a high risk of encountering violence and becoming casualties.